SpongePowered/SpongeDocs/source/plugin/configuration/loaders.rst

 Of course, this isn't the only way to load a file.
 The builder also has the method :javadoc:`AbstractConfigurationLoader.Builder#setPath(URL) {setURL(url)}`, in case you want to load a resource without using a :javadoc:`Path` object.
-Bear in mind that configuration loaders created from an :javadoc:`URL` are read-only as they have no way of writing back data to the URL.
+Bear in mind that configuration loaders created from a :javadoc:`URL` are read-only as they have no way of writing back data to the URL.

 This functionality may be used to bundle default configurations with your plugin jar file and load them as initial